mitre/cyber-trackr-live/SECURITY.md

+---
+title: Security Policy
+description: Security vulnerability reporting and policies for cyber-trackr-live
+layout: doc
+sidebar: true
+---

 # Security Policy

 ## Reporting Security Issues

 The MITRE SAF team takes security seriously.
-If you discover a security vulnerability in the Train-Juniper plugin, please report it responsibly.
+If you discover a security vulnerability in the cyber-trackr-live project, please report it responsibly.

 ### Contact Information

 - **Email**: [saf-security@mitre.org](mailto:saf-security@mitre.org)
-- **GitHub**: Use the [Security tab](https://github.com/mitre/train-juniper/security) to report vulnerabilities privately
+- **GitHub**: Use the [Security tab](https://github.com/mitre/cyber-trackr-live/security) to report vulnerabilities privately

 ### What to Include